 The specificity of the course requires that the examination of "History of Medieval Art" has already been sustained earlier; or at least that his lessons have already been followed in the current or in the previous academic year.

 Teaching includes lessons, held by the teacher in the class, and seminary lectures conducted by the teacher and the class in front of some monuments.

-The course materials (program, lessons, important communications, etc.) will be uploaded to the university e-learning/Moodle site at the end of a group of lessons.
-All the students, both attending and non-attending, will have to enrol in the university platform site to gain access to the course and to support the exam.
+The course material (program, lessons, important communications, etc.) will be uploaded to the university e-learning/moodle site at the end of a group of lessons.
+All the students, both attending and non-attending, will have to enroll in the university platform site to gain access to the course and to support the exam.

 Detailed bibliographic information will be provided before the course begin.